-- Nasoendoscopy: Your doctor will use a very thin flexible tube with a tiny light and camera on it to look inside your larynx.
-This is an essential part of the full head and neck examination and is performed in the office or clinic using local anaesthesia. - Biopsy: This involves taking a small piece (sample) from the cancer.
+- Nasoendoscopy: Your doctor will use a very thin flexible tube with a tiny light and camera on it to look inside your voice box.
+This is the most common way to assess the hypopharynx in a doctor's consulting room and is performed by a head and neck specialist. - Biopsy: This involves taking a small piece (sample) from the cancer.
 The sample is then examined under a microscope to check for cancer cells.
 This is often the only sure way to tell if you have cancer.
-Your doctor may recommend: - o Biopsy of the larynx: This is commonly referred to as microlaryngoscopy and will need to performed under a general anaesthetic (medicine to keep you unconscious), so that you don't feel any pain.
+Your doctor may recommend biopsy of the hypopharynx or needle biopsy. - o Biopsy of the hypopharynx: This is commonly referred to as microlaryngoscopy and will need to be performed under a general anaesthetic (medicine to keep you unconscious), so that you don't feel any pain.
 During this procedure which is performed through the open mouth, your doctor will be able to accurately map the cancer and take a small sample for assessment.
 There may be some bleeding after the biopsy.
-If you take blood thinners (e.g. warfarin), you may need to stop these before the biopsy. - o Needle biospy (Fine Needle Aspiration or FNA): This is used when there is a lump (enlarged lymph node) in the neck that could have cancer cells in it.
+If you take blood thinners (e.g. warfarin), you may need to stop these before the biopsy. - Needle biospy (Fine Needle Aspiration or FNA): This is used when there is a lump (enlarged lymph node) in the neck that could have cancer cells in it.
 During the procedure, your doctor will take some cells from the lump using a needle.
 Usually this is done with guidance from an ultrasound to make sure the needle is in the right spot.
-You may feel a bit uncomfortable during the biopsy. - CT (Computed Tomography) scan: This uses X-rays to take pictures of the inside of the body.
-If a person has cancer, a CT scan can help the doctor to see where it is, measure how big it is, and if it has spread into nearby organs or other parts of the body. - MRI (Magnetic Resonance Imaging) scan: This uses magnetic fields to take pictures of the inside of the body.
+You may feel a bit uncomfortable during the biopsy.

+- CT (Computed Tomography) scan: This uses X-rays to take pictures of the inside of the body.
+If a person has cancer, a CT scan can help the doctor to see where it is, measure how big it is, and if it has spread into nearby organs or other parts of the body. - PET (Positron Emission Tomography) scan: This is a whole-body scan that uses a radioactive form of sugar, which can show if hypopharyngeal cancer has spread to the lymph nodes or elsewhere in the body. - MRI (Magnetic Resonance Imaging) scan: This uses magnetic fields to take pictures of the inside of the body.
 This helps the doctor see how far a cancer has grown into the tissue around it.
+Not all people with hypopharyngeal cancer need an MRI scan. - Blood tests: This is to check general wellbeing, kidney and liver function, and make sure you are not suffering from anaemia (iron-deficiency). - Ultrasound scan: This is to produce pictures of lymph nodes in the neck.